negarhonarvar/Microprocessor-Laboratory/README.md

 # Microprocessor Lab Series

-This project contains solutions for a series of microprocessor labs using the 8086/8088 processor, STM32 microcontroller, and ARM Cortex-M4 architecture.
+This Repository contains solutions for a series of microprocessor labs using the 8086/8088 processor, STM32 microcontroller, and ARM Cortex-M4 architecture.
 The goal of these labs is to provide hands-on experience with assembly language programming, memory management, interfacing with external devices, and using simulators for debugging.

 ### Table of Contents